highbyte/dotnet-6502/src/apps/Avalonia/Highbyte.DotNet6502.App.Avalonia.Core/AVALONIA_TODO.md

+﻿Safari notice:
+- Proceed Button goes to site root, not root of the app.
+- Non-safari browsers on iOS gets the Safari notice.
+Is this expected?

-﻿Fix unit test failure (SonarScan):
+Fix unit test failure (SonarScan):
   [xUnit.net 00:00:02.29]     Highbyte.DotNet6502.Tests.Instructions.TXA_test.TXA_Clears_Zero_Flag_If_Result_Is_Not_Zero [FAIL]
   Failed Highbyte.DotNet6502.Tests.Instructions.TXA_test.TXA_Clears_Zero_Flag_If_Result_Is_Not_Zero [< 1 ms]
   Error Message: